shostakovich/Todo-Void/README.md

 Try these commands:

 * t "Mow the lawn" (Add todo)
+* t "Buy new stuff to read" --tags="vacation, reading" (Adds a todo with tags)
 * t (Show all todos)
 * t -s 41 (Start todo)
 * t -f 41 (Finish todos)